-We would like to achieve consistence with the theory because it is natural to assume that the way the experienced researchers select relevant papers is much more close to the optimal one than the novice's actions.
+The goal of SICS in general is to infer a cultural theory about users' actions and to encourage a novice to behave according to this theory.
+The cultural theory contains information implicitly hidden in the actions, like "if author A has papers on agents, it publishes on AAMAS conference and cites papers of author B".
+The theory is induced by the inductive module of the SICS.
+The composer module produces recommendations taking into account the cultural theory and user preferences, encouraging the user to behave consistently with the theory.
+We would like to achieve consistence here because it is natural to assume that the way the experienced researchers select relevant papers is much more close to the optimal one than the novice's actions.
 Therefore, if the novice follows the recommendations, his/her behavior will converge to one nearer to optimal.
 The relationship characterized by this knowledge transfer is called "Implicit Culture".